-All applicants statewide must meet one of the minimum threshold types as defined in Article 5 of the QAP.
+All applicants statewide applying for a portion of the states' tax credit volume cap must meet one of the minimum threshold types as defined in Article 5 of the QAP.
 Greater Minnesota projects should also refer to the sample Threshold Letter in the Housing Tax Credits Application Reference Materials section on Minnesota Housing's website for a suggested format relating to evidencing thresholds.
 In meeting the requirements of thresholds, fractions of units are not counted as a whole unit.
 Where unit percentage calculations result in a fraction of a unit being required, the fraction of a unit must be rounded up to the next whole unit.